Blurryface0814/SunnyNet/README.md

 # Installation
 This software has only been tested on `ubuntu 18.04(x64)`, `torch==1.8.1`.
 Other version of PyTorch has not been tested.
-To install the required packages you may run
+To install the required packages you may call the following commands.
 ```
 pip install -r requirements.txt
 ```